cvanaret/Uno/joss/paper.md

 The Python interface is available on PyPI as `unopy`.
 It provides access to Uno through precompiled wheels on most platforms, allowing users to define models, configure solvers, and retrieve solutions directly from Python.

 A MATLAB interface is also under development, further expanding Uno's accessibility.

+# Research impact

+Uno's ongoing developments were presented at several international conferences over the years (ISMP 2018, SIAM OP 2021, ICCOPT 2022, ISMP 2024, and ICCOPT 2025), and were the subject of invited talks at Zuse-Institut Berlin (2020), Argonne National Laboratory (2022), and KU Leuven (2025).
+This resulted in scientific cooperations with the MECO team at KU Leuven and the HiGHS team in Edinburgh.

+Uno is currently used as a nonlinear optimization solver in:

+* `JuMP.jl`,
+* DNLP, an extension of CVXPY to general nonlinear programming,
+* `Vecchia.jl`, a package for Gaussian processes approximation,
+* FelooPy, a user-friendly tool for coding, modeling, and solving decision problems,
+* IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.

+# AI usage disclosure

+No generative AI was used in the software creation, documentation, or paper authoring.

 # References